TacoTacoCode/AdventOfCode2025/README.md

 -   To count total number in all ranges, we should clean up/combine all range first.
 Just need exrta list to hold new combined ranges, with some logic for the contain or overlap and we are done.

 ---

+# Day 6

+This is a special day, I use excel to do it

+#### Part 1

+-   Transform the input to csv file, just need to replace all space using VSC regex replace `(\s){1,}`, then import to excel and with some formular, we are good

+#### Part 2

+-   With the hype of excel, this is a little bit tricky, but, excel allows us to flip the data from horizontal to vertical, all we need to do is split the current input as their correct position.
+Use this regex `(\s)?` to split all by a tab and import to excel.
+The formular is hard, so I have to ask my "friend" for help.
+-   One side node is we can still implement a program for this problem.
+You only need to notice that at the operator line, the position of a operator is begining of its block, so we only need to split the input by block and yeah everything will be easy.

+---